LucasDelfino92/morrowindsharp/wjsetup.md

 C:\Games\Morrowind Sharp
 ```

+- With our modlist configured, click the play button to the right.

+> ℹ️ The installation process, which includes download, extraction, and installation of mods and required tool, can take anywhere from 20 minutes to an hour.
+Once the process is finished, as indicated by the log, you can close **Wabbajack**.
+It is encouraged that you take this time to check out the mod slideshow, as it will give you an idea of what mods are included in the guide.

 > ℹ️ You can safely delete the installer we downloaded in the first step.
+It is of no use to us anymore.

 # MORROWIND CODE PATCH AND MGE XE